Guo1119/GROUP_12/README.md

   - By now (2025/3/3), the first part is stored in `development` branch.
   - Please clone the repository to your end and use command "streamlit run streamlit_app.py" to run the program/website.
   - The actual class file is stored in "models/movie_analyzer.py", which includes three requested methods and one additional method for downloading and extracting used in the initialization.
   - Use command "pytest test_movie_analyzer.py" to test the error handlings requested in for the class.
+  - "analyzer_legacy.py" and "datafetchtools_legacy.py" are legacy files used for building at first.